Perturbative correction terms to electromagnetic self-force due to metric perturbation : astrophysical and cosmological implications: The equation of motion of a charged particle in curved space-time under electromagnetic radiation reaction and applying metric perturbation to it :

 Next, we substitute the operators $\frac{d}{d\tau} $, $\frac{d^{2}}{d\tau^{2}}$ and $\frac{d^{3}}{d\tau^{3}} $ in the above Eqn.(\ref{1.4.2}) with the similar ones with respect to $\tau' $ ; and obtain : \\ \begin{widetext}

 We substitute the expression of the $\frac{ d^{2} x^{\mu}}{d \tau'^{2}} $ in the LHS of the above Eqn.(\ref{1.5}) from the Eqn.(\ref{1.1}) and hence obtain :

-Now we have to arrange the equation in such a way that the similar terms in the perturbed and unperturbed metric come together so that we can identify them.
-Doing so we write the Eqn.(\ref{1.6}) in the following way :
+Now we arrange the equation in such a way that the similar terms in the perturbed and unperturbed metric come together so that it can be identified.
+Doing so Eqn.(\ref{1.6}) can be written in the following form :

-From now, we will neglect the terms containing Riemann curvature tensors, due to interaction with surrounding matter.
-We simplify different terms as differences between quantities in the unperturbed metric i.e. with respect to proper time $ \tau $ and in the perturbed metric i.e. with respect to proper time $ \tau '$ as follows :
+From now, we shall neglect the terms containing Ricci tensors, due to interaction with surrounding matter.
+The reason, for which we neglect these terms, is explained in detail in Appendix-2. \\ We simplify different terms as differences between quantities in the unperturbed metric i.e. with respect to proper time $ \tau $ and in the perturbed metric i.e. with respect to proper time $ \tau '$ as follows :

-\end{widetext} where the terms $ - \frac{1}{2} q F^{\mu}_{\nu} u^{\nu} u^{\alpha} u^{\beta} h^{R}_{\alpha \beta}$ and $ - q (g^{\mu \nu} + u^{\mu} u^{\nu} ) h^{R}_{\nu \alpha} F^{\alpha}_{\beta } u^{\beta} $ have already been derived by P. Zimmerman and E. Poisson in an earlier work \cite{Zimmerman_et_al}.\\ For brevity, we introduced the quantity
+\end{widetext} where the terms $ - \frac{1}{2} q F^{\mu}_{\, \, \nu} u^{\nu} u^{\alpha} u^{\beta} h^{R}_{\alpha \beta}$ and $ - q (g^{\mu \nu} + u^{\mu} u^{\nu} ) h^{R}_{\nu \alpha} F^{\alpha}_{\,\, \beta } u^{\beta} $ have already been derived by P. Zimmerman and E. Poisson in an earlier work \cite{Zimmerman_et_al}.\\ For brevity, we introduced the quantity

 In the above equation the quantity $\Delta \Gamma^{\mu}_{\nu \rho} $ is the part of the perturbation in the Christoffel symbol tensor, caused by the regular part $h^{R}_{\mu \nu} $ of the metric perturbation and is given by :